ACCESSING CONFIDENTIAL MEDICAL SERVICES DURING SCHOOL

 Do I have the right to access and receive health services as a student?

 YES.
 In California, students have many rights when it comes to accessing health services.
-In fact, California has some of the strongest laws in the country that protect your right to access certain health care services, including reproductive and sexual health services, on a confidential basis.
-These services are sometimes called “confidential medical services.”
+In fact, California has some of the strongest laws in the country that protect your right to access certain sensitive health care services, including reproductive and sexual health services, on a confidential basis.
+These services are sometimes called “confidential medical services” or “sensitive services.”

 Does my age affect what types of medical services I can access as a student?

 YES.
 In California, students of any age have the right to access birth control (including emergency contraception), pregnancy testing and prenatal care, abortion services, and rape, abuse, or assault services confidentially and without needing anyone else’s permission.

 If you are 12 years of age or older, you also have the right to access mental health treatment, drug and/or alcohol treatment, and prevention, testing, and treatment for sexually transmitted infections (STIs) and HIV.

 It is your right to get these health services confidentially and without needing anyone else’s permission.
 Generally, this means the clinic or doctor cannot tell anyone—including your family—why you were there unless you allow them to.

 However, if you are a minor and you report physical abuse or sexual abuse to a healthcare provider, your provider must report the abuse to the police or child abuse authorities, who can then contact your parent/guardian.

 It is up to you to decide what information you share with your health care provider.

 Do I need to bring my parent to come with me to access these medical services?